eLearning Requirements

 Learning and Digital Information Literacy Skills

-Online classes offer a different style of learning than traditional on-campus classes.
-For some, this new style of learning can be a struggle and for some it can meld with their personal learning style perfectly.
+Online classes require a different style of learning than traditional on-campus classes.
+For some, this style of learning can be a struggle and for others it can meld with their personal learning style perfectly.
 It's a good idea to know your learning skills before starting an online class.
 Skills that make a successful online student include:

 - A general comfort with using reading and writing as a substantial means of learning